Table of Contents

 3) Brain Coral (Favia)

-I’m so sorry for the quality of this image!
-If you have a better picture that you would let me use, send it my way and I’ll happily give you the credit!
+Apologies for the quality of this image!
+If you possess a better picture that you’re willing to share, feel free to send it my way, and I’ll gladly attribute it to you!

 4) Toadstool/Finger Leather Coral (Sarcophyton/Alcyonacea)